The 1933 Railmotor & Trailers

 At least some vehicles, including the power car from 'Estrella' lingered at the Paranapiacaba yards into 2001, little more than gutted, rusting shells.

-To compliment the two views above, the three views below from 2007 provide some additional views of the Estrella, or at least what's left of it as it slowly rusts away.
+To compliment the views above, the three views below from 2007 provide some additional views of the Estrella, or at least what's left of it as it slowly rusts away.
 All three photographs below are courtesy of Otavio Barros.

 When the Planeta & Estrella were placed into traffic into 1939 the world was a far different place than it is today (March 2009).
 In updating this webpage with the 1996 views at Paranapiacaba I wondered if the Estrella and its two coaches were still present.
 Now with the help of the Earth's satellite images created by Google it is possible to look down at Paranapiacaba and sure enough three railway vehicles remain in the same position as the in the views above.
 Assuming the satellite views are recent (2008/2009) then a little piece of British railway engineering history remains about 70 years after it rolled out of the Workshops in Smethwick and Newcastle.

 A look at Google's satellite images of the yard in April 2012 still show the vehicles are present, although the exact date of the taking of the satellite images is uncertain.
+The street level views also show the three vehicles being present during April 2012.
+It is reported the two coaches nearest the camera were scrapped during 2014.

 Page added September 11th 2005.